 7. Open a Blog for Your Child

 Open a blog for a child?
 You might assume this is a crazy gift idea or an outlandish suggestion.
 Indeed not, and I stand by my words.
-And for a good reason too.
+And for a good reason, too.

-Laws in civilized countries and democracies strictly forbid child labor or the employment of kids below a specific age in various kinds of jobs.
+Laws in civilized countries and democracies strictly forbid child labour or the employment of kids below a specific age in various kinds of jobs.
 However, these rules do not apply to blogging.

 That’s because blogging is generally seen as a hobby, is non-hazardous, and can be easily done from home.
 Blogging helps you child give wings to their hobbies and knowledge.